clydeshaffer/GameTankEmulator/README.md

 In the real system, this is mostly used for setting up IRQ timer interrupts.
 But it also is wired to a header for a sort of parallel port, as well as another header that could maybe be used for I2C interface to special cartridges.

-In the emulated system... yeah none of this is implemented quite yet.
-The timers will come soon, and maybe the parallel port and I2C stuff if I don't decide to axe those features in the hardware.
+The VIA timer is not yet implemented, but for 2MB cartridges the SPI pins are emulated to set the position of the movable ROM window.
+These are on the ORA register.

+The ORB register is used to interact with the profiling window in the emulator.
+(Currently has no physical equivalent)